christinacdl/asr-tts-class-2021/README.md

 2) Text to Speech Synthesis

+Speech synthesis (TTS) is defined as the artificial production of human voices. Ιt is used to translate a text into spoken speech automatically.
+It is based on graphemes, meaning the letters and groups of letters that transcribe a phoneme.
+Speech synthesis can be found in many applications.
+It was originally designed to help people with disabilities, particularly with cognitive disabilities, reading difficulties and/or visually impaired, in their daily lives.
+As far as our project is concerned, speech synthesis in Elvina Inclusive Smart TV would assist people with disabilities by transmitting messages via voice.
+Usually, people with Down Syndrome have difficulty in reading and thus, TTS would offer them digital accessibility.

 a) We generated 5 project-related phrases in English using the merlin_tts engine and the slt_arctic recipe.
 We ran the "demo voice" and the "full_voice".

 b) The phrases synthesized in English resemble the commands used for the "Elvina Inclusive Smart TV":